 Historically, the portfolio construction process has focused on two asset classes: stocks and bonds.
 But in recent years investors have become increasingly interested in utilizing additional assets within their portfolios, seeking out non-traditional securities that may be capable of enhancing returns, smoothing volatility, or both.
 Interest in commodities in particular has surged, as investors have sought out exposure to natural resource prices as a “third asset class” to optimize traditional stock-and-bond portfolios.

-There has been a significant amount of research conducted suggesting that commodities can be a valuable addition to investors portfolios.
-And the impressive returns generated by this asset class historically serve as further evidence of the tremendous potential of commodities.
-But commodities are complex assets, and the options investors have for accessing this asset class are often nuanced and difficult to grasp.
-Moreover, under the commodities umbrella are dozens of resource families and specific hard assets, many of which feature risk/return profiles that are drastically different from other commodities [see also Why Commodities Belong In Your Portfolio].
+There has been a significant amount of research conducted suggesting that commodities can be a valuable addition to investor portfolios.
+The impressive returns generated by this asset class historically serve as further evidence of the tremendous potential of commodities.
+But commodities are complex assets, and the options investors have for accessing this class are often nuanced and difficult to grasp.
+Moreover, dozens of resource families and specific hard assets exist under the commodities umbrella, many of which feature risk/return profiles that are drastically different from other commodities [see also Why Commodities Belong In Your Portfolio].

 Commodities are inherently risky assets, but understanding the price drivers and details of the vehicles that offer exposure to these resources can empower investors to use this asset class efficiently.
 This guide covers some of the basics of investing in commodities, from the different types of exposure and vehicles to the primary drivers of returns.